 ‘Tis the most wonderful…and hectic…time of the year!
 The holidays are crazy.
-Even as introverts in a pandemic, my family’s schedules are getting packed and to-do lists are getting long.
-Often the toughest time to fit in exercise for me during the holidays is when we travel up north to visit my family.
+Often the toughest time to fit in exercise during the holidays for me is when we travel up north to visit my family.
 My kids (until recently) didn’t sleep well in new places….and tired kids lead to clingy ones.
 Can you relate?
-Plus, we have long travel days, plans, and it almost always seems like someone gets sick.
+Plus, we have long travel days and plans, and it almost always seems like someone gets sick.

-All this increased stress increases the importance for stress relief.
-Hence, it is paramount that we squeeze in exercise during the holidays to stay sane, healthy, and feel good and productive.
+All this increased stress increases the importance of stress relief.
+Hence, it is paramount that we fit in time to exercise during the holidays to stay sane, healthy, and feel good and productive.

 But, we got this!
 And to help, I have a few ideas to come to the rescue in case you are in a bind.
 These are ideas that have helped me and other mother runners worldwide.
 Put them in your back pocket for a crazy day.

 Related: How to Set Running Goals

 - how to stop being “lazy” and workout

 - how to motivate yourself to workout at home